-Kendrick School reviews its filtering and monitoring procedures at least annually.
+Kendrick School reviews its filtering and monitoring procedures at least annually and review findings are shared with trustees.

 When the filtering and monitoring system detects concerning usage, we will record this and take appropriate action, including a referral to children's social care when necessary.